FritzHeider/SnapEditAI/README.md

 1. Open the project in Xcode 15+
 2. Configure signing and capabilities
-3. Add required API keys for AI services
+3. Copy `Config.plist.example` to `Config.plist` and add your API keys
 4. Build and run on iOS 16+ device or simulator

 ## API Integration